SY Transformer Feed Barley

 SY Transformer product logo

-• Highest yielding commercially available spring barley in FAR CPT trials
+• One of the highest yielding commercially available spring and autumn cultivars in FAR CPT trials

 • Suited to all sowing times and conditions in both the spring and autumn